diyeipipe1/Developer_test/README.md

 This project includes the necessary header files for RapidJSON and TinyXML-2.
 No external installation is required.

+## Run the Program
+1. Open a terminal (e.g., Git Bash).
+2. Navigate to the project directory.
+3. You can run the EmployeeDataProcessor executable program with:

+    ```sh
+    ./EmployeeDataProcessor <input_file>
+    ```
+Making sure to input a valid XML or JSON file.
+In case any changes are made to the program, you can update the executable following the Build Instructions.

 ## Build Instructions

 ### Windows (MinGW)